plausible/docs/docs/devices.md

 ## Operating system

 Your "**Operating system**" report shows what operating systems people use when visiting your website.
-We only show the brand of the operating system and don’t include the version number or any other details.
+We show the brand of the operating system and when you click on the brand you can see the version numbers too.
 This is derived from the User-Agent HTTP header.
 The full User-Agent is discarded.

 <img alt="Operating system" src={useBaseUrl('img/devices-os.png')} />

 ## Browser

 Your "**Browser**" report shows what browsers people use when visiting your website.
-We only show the brand of the browser and don’t include the version number or any other details.
+We only show the brand of the browser and when you click on the brand you can see the version number too.
 This is derived from the User-Agent HTTP header.
 The full User-Agent is discarded.

 <img alt="Browser" src={useBaseUrl('img/devices-browser.png')} />